ARM-software/acle/main/acle.md

   type __arm_atomic_fetch_or_with_hint(type *ptr, type data, int memory_order, int hint);
 ```

-The first argument in these intrinsic is a pointer `ptr` which is the location to store to.
+The first argument in these intrinsic is a pointer `ptr` which is the location for read-modify-write.
-The second argument `data` is the data which is to be stored.
+The second argument `data` is the data which is to be used in the RMW operation.
 The third argument `mem` can be one of 6 memory ordering variables supported by atomic_fetch:
 __ATOMIC_RELAXED, __ATOMIC_SEQ_CST, __ATOMIC_ACQUIRE, __ATOMIC_CONSUME, __ATOMIC_ACQ_REL and __ATOMIC_RELEASE.